Complexlity/immutable-planner-app/README.md

 ## Initialise the Passport object

 The main package that enables all the passport functions is `@imtbl/sdk`.
-First we have to install this package into the project
+First we have to install this package into the project.

 ```bash
 npm install @imtbl/sdk